On business in London? Do it like a winner

 The booking office sits alongside what was once the Midland Grand Hotel – designed by Gilbert Scott to make St Pancras railway station truly spectacular.

 Now called St Pancras Renaissance Hotel, it’s one of the world’s best-loved Gothic Revival buildings.
-Stand outside and breathe in the awesomeness.

 Treat yourself (if it was a good day)